Hisui45/scodd_app/README.md

 #### Cleaning Modes:
 Provides support for individuals dealing with ADHD, depression, or busy lifestyles, who struggle with cleaning or seek a more organized and efficient lifestyle.
 The app offers various cleaning modes, gamifying the experience, and providing guidance and encouragement to users.

 <img src="https://github.com/Hisui45/scodd_app/assets/20029944/30dcdab3-1161-44f8-9f9a-0221287645b3" width="270" height="600">
 <img src="https://github.com/Hisui45/scodd_app/assets/20029944/5a3ae68e-f2cc-45e8-a90a-5582355aa711" width="270" height="600">
 <img src="https://github.com/Hisui45/scodd_app/assets/20029944/59617f55-0466-4377-80ab-b96a175fb966" width="270" height="600">

+Let Scodd help you streamline your chores, conquer clutter, and find a more efficient way to manage your living space.
 ## Architecture

 This project is exclusively written in Kotlin.